FAQ

 - framing, trim carpentry, cabinetry, project management, etc.

 Having costs associated with all of these items tells us the exact cost of your project.
-This means we can promise you the project will be a certain price, along with a contingency budget for the unforeseeable, so you are not hit with surprised costs during construction.
+This means we can promise you the project will be a certain price, along with a contingency budget for the unforeseeable, so you are not hit with surprise costs during construction.

-We provide in-house consulting design services for all our renovation projects.
-This means we will present layout and design options to you via 3D renderings, assist with material & color selections with our color undertone system, and get accurate bids from our subs with on-site visits.
-Spending time designing & planning your project not only results in a smooth construction experience, it also ensures that you know what you’re getting and for what cost before your home is torn into.
+We will present layout and design options to you via 3D renderings, assist with material & color selections, and get accurate bids from our subs with on-site visits.
+Spending time designing & planning your project not only results in a smooth construction experience, it also ensures that you know what you’re getting and for what cost before we swing the first demo hammer.
 You can see a full overview of our step-by-step remodel process here.

 Allowances are an estimated cost for any given item in a remodel.
 For example, you may be told you have an allowance of $4 per square foot for floor tile.
 When it comes time to pick a floor tile, you will either need to pick a floor tile that cost $4 per square foot (or less) or pick something more expensive and increase the cost of your estimate.
 A competitive bid contractor can use this to his or her advantage by providing low-end allowances for each item, making their final contract appear low.

 We have no problem with allowances.
 In fact, in certain cases, they can be quite beneficial for arriving at a final contract in a timely manner.
 However, that is usually only necessary for large projects such as new construction or whole home remodels.
-Instead, we have a problem with how many contractors use low allowances to get their competitive bid signed and deposit paid by the client; knowing full well that money will be made on the numerous upgrades and changes orders to be had.
+Instead, we have a problem with how many contractors use low allowances to get their competitive bid signed and deposit paid by the client; knowing full well that money will be made on the numerous upgrades and changes orders.
 Change orders that are only necessary because, when it comes time to finally make selections, a client will come face to face with the fact that their allowance does not cover as wide of a selection as they thought.